 What Is IRS Form 433-D?

 Taxpayers will receive Form 433-D when setting up a payment plan, also known as an installment agreement.
-This form acts as the agreement between you and the IRS.
+This form acts as the payment agreement between you and the IRS.

 - Name and address

-- Social Security number or Employer Identification number
+- Social Security or Employer Identification Number

-- Type of taxes owed
+- Kind of taxes (form numbers)

-- Amount owed
+- Amount owed as of today’s date

 How Is Form 9465 Different from Form 433-D?